arshiaspace/Topsis-Arshia-102303144/README.md

 # Topsis-Arshia-102303144
-Implementation of the TOPSIS multi-criteria decision-making method: includes CLI program, Python package, and Flask web service with email functionality.
+Implementation of the TOPSIS multi-criteria decision-making method: includes CLI program, Python package, and web service with email functionality.
 This repository contains all parts of the TOPSIS assignment:

 ## Part-I: Command Line TOPSIS Program